ericgaspar/minecraft_ynh/README.md

 * Other info you would like to add about this app.

 ## Links

  * Report a bug: https://github.com/YunoHost-Apps/minecraft_ynh/issues
  * App website: https://www.minecraft.net/
- * Upstream app repository: Link to the official repository of the upstream app.
  * YunoHost website: https://yunohost.org/

 ---